The views expressed by the host on this program make more sense than anything.

 It's not the people who make the country work who are out of touch.

-They fully understand what's going on.
+They fully understand what's going on and they don't care.

 They're not interested in being part of the ruling class inside the beltway.